 A good heating and cooling system means your home will constantly be the perfect temperature, right?
 That’s not always the case.
-Even with the greatest HVAC system, you may find that your space isn’t evenly heated or cooled—especially on the coldest and hottest Middle Georgia days.
+Even with the greatest HVAC system, you may find that your space isn’t evenly heated or cooled—especially on the coldest and hottest Milledgeville and Middle Georgia days.
 That’s because there’s several items that go into the equation.
 Your registers, how your household your HVAC and other operator preferences can influence the temperatures you feel throughout your space.
 The team at Air Concepts of Middle Georgia are here to share some things that you can adjust to more evenly heat and cool your home without needing heating and cooling service.

 Check for Closed, Blocked, or Dirty Registers

 Check your rooms for blocked registers and air returns that are covered by curtains or furniture, or that have dirt and debris built up dust and dirt on them.
 Blocked registers can cause a problem with uneven heating and cooling.
 If a register is blocked, heated or cooled air will be redirected to other rooms leaving certain rooms at undesirable temperatures.